boutsmouts/Udacity_Data_Engineering_Projects/Project_7/README.md

 **What if the data pipeline would be run on a daily basis by 7 a.m. every day?**

 As we are using Apache Airflow, we can easily schedule the DAG to run on a daily schedule.
+The SQL insight queries might be included into the DAG if need be.

 **What if 100+ people need to access the database?**